-The council's treasury management strategy, which council agrees annually, sets out the council's policy on managing its investments, which ensures that it has sufficient cash to meet its needs, and that returns are maximised whilst maintaining the security of the council's assets.
+- 86. The council's treasury management strategy, which council agrees annually, sets out the council's policy on managing its investments, which ensures that it has sufficient cash to meet its needs, and that returns are maximised whilst maintaining the security of the council's assets.
 The strategy has regard to the Code of Practice for Treasury Management, and the CIPFA Prudential Code.
-We report performance against the strategy to Council annually.
+We report performance against the strategy to council twice per year. - 87.
 The council enjoys a healthy financial position.
 We have significant reserves that generate interest income, which we use to support both the revenue budget and the capital programme.
 The council takes a prudent approach to its use of investment interest, by using it in the year after it is earned.
-This means that we will use the interest earned during the 2010/11 financial year to support the 2011/12 revenue budget.
-This provides a more stable platform on which to plan, and means that the dramatic falls in interest rates that have been experienced in recent times do not impact on in-year service delivery.

-In February 2010, Cabinet agreed that the Audit and Corporate Governance Committee would take responsibility for ensuring effective scrutiny of the treasury management strategy, policies and performance in accordance with the CIPFA Prudential code and CIPFA Treasury management code, which were revised in December 2009.

-All the arrangements detailed above demonstrate that the Cabinet and corporate management team exercise collective responsibility for financial matters.
-All members of the corporate management team accept individual and collective responsibility for the stewardship of use of resources and financial accountability.
+This means that we will use the interest earned during the 2011/12 financial year to support the 2012/13 revenue budget.
+This provides a more stable platform on which to plan, and means that the prolonged low interest rates that have been experienced in recent times do not impact on in-year service delivery. - 88.
+In February 2010, cabinet agreed that the audit and corporate governance committee would take responsibility for ensuring effective scrutiny of the treasury management strategy, policies and performance in accordance with the CIPFA Prudential code and CIPFA Treasury management code, which were revised in December 2009. - 89.
+All the arrangements detailed above demonstrate that the cabinet and strategic management board exercise collective responsibility for financial matters.
+All members of the strategic management board accept individual and collective responsibility for the stewardship of use of resources and financial accountability.

-COMMENT ON THE ROLE OF THE CHIEF FINANCE OFFICER
+COMMENT ON THE ROLE OF THE CHIEF FINANCIAL OFFICER

-The council has reviewed its financial management arrangements to ensure that they conform with the requirements of CIPFA's Application Note to Delivering Good Governance in Local Government on the Role of the Chief Financial Officer in Public Service Organisations.
+- 90. The council has reviewed its financial management arrangements to ensure that they conform with the requirements of CIPFA's Application Note to Delivering Good Governance in Local Government on the Role of the Chief Financial Officer in Public Service Organisations. - 91.
 The section 151 officer, or chief financial officer, has a responsibility to ensure that an effective internal audit function is resourced and maintained.
-The council has an in-house internal audit team, which comprises of an audit manager and three auditors.
+The council has an in-house internal audit team, which comprises an audit manager and three auditors.
 The council requires internal audit to provide an effective service in accordance with professional standards, and internal audit officers must abide by the Institute of Internal Auditors Code of Ethics and receive suitable training and development to maintain the appropriate skills, experience and competence.
-The performance of internal audit is subject to quarterly review by the Audit and Corporate Governance Committee.
+The performance of internal audit is subject to quarterly review by the audit and corporate governance committee.